cmci/HTManalysisCourse/CentreCourseProtocol.md

 	\\

-is called escape sequence, and is a command send to the interpretor.
-Insted of printing the following string in the Log window, it is interpreted as a command.
+is called escape sequence, and is a command send to the interpreter.
+Instead of printing the following string in the Log window, it is interpreted as a command.
 In case of "\\Clear", texts in the Log window will be cleared.

 ### Javadoc